-The National Police Administration (NPA) of the Ministry of Interior has administrative jurisdiction over all police units.
-City mayors and county magistrates appoint city and county police commissioners from among candidates recommended by the NPA.
+The NPA of the MOI has administrative jurisdiction for all police units.
+City mayor and country magistrates appoint city and county police commissioners from among candidates recommended by the NPA.
 The mayors and magistrates are responsible for maintaining order and assessing the performances of the police commissioners in their jurisdictions.
-Human rights advocates remained concerned about police corruption.
-Prosecutors and the Control Yuan are responsible for investigating allegations of police malfeasance.
-The NPA also has an inspector general and an Internal Affairs Division that conduct internal police investigations.
+Observers believed that an historical and cultural tradition of corruption hindered police effectiveness.
+The December 2003 Police Duty Act provides police officers with guidelines for evaluating "probable cause."
+Human rights advocates complained that the law does not address all of their concerns, and they remained concerned about police corruption despite the Government's reforms.

 e.
 Denial of Fair Public Trial

-The law provides for an independent judiciary, and the government generally respected this provision in practice.
-Although the government has made efforts to eliminate corruption and to diminish political influence in recent years, residual problems remained (see section 3).
+The Constitution provides for an independent judiciary, and the Government generally respected this provision in practice.
+Although the Government has made efforts to eliminate corruption and to diminish political influence in recent years, residual problems remained.

-The Judicial Yuan (JY), headed by a president and vice president, is one of the five coequal branches of the political system, and includes the 15-member Council of Grand Justices, which interprets the constitution as well as laws and ordinances.
-Subordinate JY organs include the supreme court, high courts, district courts, the administrative court, and the Committee on the Discipline of Public Functionaries.
-The administrative court also provides judicial review.
+The JY is one of the five coequal branches of the political system.
+The JY is headed by a president and a vice president and also contains the 15-member Council of Grand Justices, which interprets the Constitution as well as laws and ordinances.
+Subordinate JY organs include the Supreme Court, high courts, district courts, the Administrative Court, and the Committee on the Discipline of Public Functionaries.
+The Administrative Court also provides judicial review.

-The law provides the right to a fair trial, and an independent judiciary generally enforced this right.
+The law provides the right of fair public trial, and this generally was respected in practice.
 Judges, rather than juries, decide cases; all judges are appointed by, and are responsible to, the JY.
-In a typical court case, a single judge rather than a defense attorney or prosecutor interrogates parties and witnesses.
+In a typical court case, a single judge interrogates parties and witnesses not a defense attorney or prosecutor.
 The judge may decline to hear witnesses or to consider evidence that a party wishes to submit if the judge considers it irrelevant; a refusal to hear evidence may be a factor in an appeal.
 Trials are public, but attendance at trials involving juveniles or potentially sensitive issues that might attract crowds may require court permission.

 A defendant has the right to an attorney.
-If the defendant is charged with committing a crime for which the penalty is three or more years' imprisonment or if the defendant is indigent, the judge may assign an attorney.
+If the defendant is charged with committing a crime for which the penalty is 3 or more years' imprisonment or if the defendant is indigent, the judge may assign an attorney.
 Attorneys assigned to defendants generally assisted once an indictment was filed and at trial but usually were not present during police interrogations.
-Although the government took measures to strengthen the effectiveness of defense representation, some human rights lawyers argued that more improvements were necessary.
+Although the Government took measures to strengthen the effectiveness of defense representation, some human rights lawyers argued that more improvements were necessary (see Section 1.d.).
 The law states that a suspect may not be compelled to testify and that a confession shall not be the sole evidence used to find a defendant guilty.
 All convicted persons have the right to appeal to the next higher court level.
-Persons sentenced to terms of imprisonment of three years or more may appeal beyond that level.
-The supreme court automatically reviews life imprisonment and death sentences.
-It is unconstitutional to allow the confessions of accomplices to be used as the only evidence to convict a defendant.
-Civilians are not subject to military tribunals.
+Persons sentenced to terms of imprisonment of 3 years or more may appeal beyond that level.
+The Supreme Court automatically reviews life imprisonment and death sentences.
+In July, the Council of Grand Justices ruled it was unconstitutional to allow the confessions of accomplices to be used as the only evidence to convict a defendant.

 There were no reports of political prisoners.